 We still do.

 Today we went to witness the first emergence of the year, a band of snowdrops in a small clifftop wood of yews and sycamore.
 They mark the beginning of the flower year after a winter of semi-hibernation.
-The following piece was originally in the Plant Communications chapter and is about a moment when these visits first began.
+The following piece was originally written for the Plant Communications section of 52 Flowers That Shook My World, and is about a moment when these visits first began.
 It may appear a short and seemingly insignificant entry in this decade-long log, but, like the snowdrop, it describes the power of small things at a time of shift . . .

 marsh lane, suffolk

 Before we came we imagined this house where we now live.
 We wrote down what we wished to find waiting for us down a Suffolk lane, the shape of the cottage walls, the colour of the gate, its glasshouse with geraniums and washing line open to the seawind.
 And then we discovered it amongst apples trees and blackcurrant bushes, jackdaws on the roof, sea in the distance, space all around, a ragged hedge of hawthorn and elm, a wood and marsh beyond, a barn owl flying past at twilight, and paths that lead in all directions.

 I am walking on one of these paths today in March, exploring the first flowers of the season.